 It looks like the euphoria circulating the unstoppable surge in Bitcoin prices has finally ended!
-In just a matter of 24 hours, Bitcoin prices have plunged by 20% and extreme wild fluctuations and volatility are seen in Bitcoin prices again.
+In just a matter of 24 hours, Bitcoin price have plunged by 20% and extreme wild fluctuations and volatility are seen in Bitcoin price again.
 According to the data by CoinMarketCap, Bitcoin price hit its historic all-time high of $11,517.40 on November 29 triggering a huge selling pressure.
 Just 24 hours later, today on November 30, 2017, it has hit a low of $9308.28.

-Massive selling pressure made major online exchanges like Coinbase and Gemini face a serious challenge of completing the transactions because of several interruptions and outages.
+Massive selling pressure made major online exchanges like Coinbase and Gemini face the serious challenge of completing the transactions because of several interruptions and outages.
 One of the major reasons for this massive sell-off is believed to be the U.S. Court’s order to Coinbase exchange to submit 14,000 customer data to the IRS.
 In what is said to be a year-long battle of Coinbase with the U.S. Tax Authorities, the court’s order is perceived as a victory for Coinbase.

-The court order says that Coinbase is to report to IRS only on those transactions, which are above $20,000, or 3% of total transactions as requested by the U.S. Tax Authorities, which amounts to14,000 transactions.
+The court order says that Coinbase is to report to IRS only on those transactions, which are above $20,000, or 3% of total transactions as requested by the U.S. Tax Authorities, which amounts to 14,000 transactions.
 Director of Communications at Coinbase, David Farmer wrote in his Medium Blog:

 “Although we are disappointed not to be able to entirely defeat the summons, we are proud to fight for our customers and in the result we were able to achieve as a small company against a large government agency.”